 Want even more ideas?
 Explore our full “Family Time!” calendar.

-Cactus League spring training (Feb.
-25-March 31).
+Cactus League spring training (Feb 25-Mar 31).
 There’s no better way to spend a spring day in Arizona than sprawled out on blanket on the lawn with your family at one of the 10 Major League Baseball spring-training stadiums in metro Phoenix.
 This is baseball at its family-friendliest: tickets are cheaper, venues are more intimate, player autographs are accessible and the weather is terrific.
-Both 2016 World Series teams — the Cleveland Indians and the champion Chicago Cubs — train here, as do 13 other teams, including the Los Angeles Dodgers, the San Francisco Giants, the Kansas City Royals and, of course, the Arizona Diamondbacks.
-Shade is limited at these beautiful ballparks, so bring the sunscreen and bottled water and get ready for fun in the sun.
+Bring the sunscreen and bottled water.
 Plan your spring-training fun at cactusleague.com.

-Caped Crusaders and Everyday Heroes (Feb 10-May 28).
+Caped Crusaders and Everyday Heroes (through May 28).
 Unmask the history and science behind pop culture and real-life heroes through art and hands-on activities.
 Discover famous comic book, TV/movie, cultural and mythological heroes from around the world.
-9am-4pm Tue-Sat, noon-4pm Sun. $8; free for babies younger than 1 year. i.d.e.a Museum, 150 W. Pepper Place, Mesa.
-480-644-2468 or ideamuseum.org.
+9am-4pm Tues-Sat and noon-4pm Sun. $8; free for members and children younger than 2. i.d.e.a Museum, 150 W Pepper Place, Mesa.
+480-644-2468 or ideamuseum.org

-Sunday A’Fair (Sundays).
-Free concerts in the park featuring the Valley’s top musicians, an arts and crafts market and fun activities for children, and free admission to Scottsdale Museum of Contemporary Art.
+Sunday A’Fair (Sundays through Mar).
+Free concerts in the park featuring the Valley’s top musicians, an arts and crafts market, fun activities for children and free admission to Scottsdale Museum of Contemporary Art.
 Noon-4pm.
 Free.
 Scottsdale Civic Center Park, 3939 N Drinkwater Blvd, Scottsdale.
-480-499-8587 or scottsdaleperformingarts.org.
+480-499-TKTS (8587) or scottsdaleperformingarts.org.

-6th Street Market (Sundays).
+6th Street Market (Sun Mar 26).
 A one-stop market that includes local shopping, works of arts, live music and interactive art projects.
 10am-4pm.
 Free.
 6th Street Park in Downtown Tempe, 24 E 6th St, Tempe. downtowntempe.com.